By Ann Ogden Gaffney

-The Thanksgiving my brother and sister-in-law came from the UK to visit me, I was still in treatment.
+When my brother and sister-in-law came from the UK to visit me one thanksgiving, I was still in treatment.
 I hadn’t been able to travel for ages and it was great to see them.
 I was going through radiation at the time, and they spent a huge chunk of their vacation in the waiting room during my treatments.
 I was very touched.
-But since not even radiation can interrupt the celebration of Thanksgiving, we got Turkey Day off and cooked a huge meal with friends.
+But since not even radiation can interrupt the celebration of Thanksgiving, I got Turkey Day off and cooked a huge meal with friends.
 On Friday it was back to business as usual, being blasted with radiation.

-Chemo protocols for many cancers mean that just before an infusion, your body has had enough respite for you to feel like your old self again and enjoy the prospect of Thanksgiving turkey and all the trimmings with friends and family.
-If the timing of your chemo infusion means that you’ll be feeling ghastly and ill over Thanksgiving, ask your oncologist if it can be postponed a few days until after the holidays.
-Generally speaking, small delays won’t make a huge difference to outcomes, and your oncologist will let you know in no uncertain terms if a delay will put you in jeopardy, so ask.
+Chemo protocols for many cancers mean that just before an infusion, your body has had enough respite for you to feel like your old self again and enjoy the prospect of a feast and all the trimmings with friends and family.
+If the timing of your chemo infusion means that you’ll be feeling ghastly and ill over the holiday, ask your oncologist if the kind of treatment you’re on (curative or non-curative) can be postponed a few days until after the holidays.
+Your oncologist will let you know in no uncertain terms if a delay will put you in jeopardy

-The same thing goes for radiation.
-If you want to be with family but can’t because you have to go in for treatment on the Friday, ask if you can have higher make-up doses and skip treatment on the Friday.
+The same goes for radiation – if you want to be with family but can’t because you have to go in for treatment too close to the holiday, ask if you can have higher make-up doses and skip treatment on a certain day.
 They can only say no. I found this was possible as I was nearing the end of my own treatment.
 I’d been in surgery, chemo or radiation since early March and was ready to be done with it.
-I wanted to finish symbolically on Christmas Eve, but my protocol ended 4 days afterwards.
+I wanted to finish symbolically on Christmas Eve, but my protocol ended four days afterward.
 I talked to my team.
 They doubled up my radiation doses during my last week of treatment to make it happen.
 It was the perfect gift.